juev/awesome-stars/README.md

 - [amalshaji/portr](https://github.com/amalshaji/portr) – Open source ngrok alternative designed for teams
 - [buildinspace/peru](https://github.com/buildinspace/peru) – a generic package manager, for including other people's code in your projects
 - [danielgross/localpilot](https://github.com/danielgross/localpilot)
+- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) – fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [dogsheep/apple-notes-to-sqlite](https://github.com/dogsheep/apple-notes-to-sqlite) – Export Apple Notes to SQLite
 - [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) – Guide to securing and improving privacy on macOS
 - [facundoolano/feedi](https://github.com/facundoolano/feedi) – A personal news aggregator and Mastodon client